Asylum2032/foresightinteractive/pages/factors/factor_legal_protection.md

 # D (Innovator)
 Externalised screening and remote interviewing expedites asylum procedures
-* Embassies and consulates start pre-screening potential asylum seekers' applications, whose applications are then sent to the central services of the national asylum authorities, who then issue a decision based on the application and interview done online.
+* Embassies and consulates start pre-screening potential asylum seekers' applications, whose applications are then sent to the central services of the national asylum authorities, who then issue a decision based on the application and interview done online